Lipschitz-Based Robustness Certification Under Floating-Point Execution: Introduction

 While our theory is general, we specialise it to feed-forward neural networks employing ReLU activations on all hidden layers, and the identity activation on the output layer (\cref{sec:nn-model}).
 We reason about floating-point arithmetic under the standard model (\cref{sec:float-error}) of round-to-nearest with gradual underflow~\cite{higham2002}.

 This model holds only in the absence of overflow.
 Therefore, we first (\cref{sec:overflow}) derive sufficient conditions to check the absence of overflow in neural network computations.
 We then (\cref{sec:deviation}) develop a compositional theory for reasoning about the deviation between real and floating-point arithmetic in these computations, in the absence of overflow.
 We employ this theory to show (\cref{sec:robustness}) how classical real arithmetic Lipschitz-based robustness certification checks~\cite{leino2021} can be adapted to account for floating-point execution, including the degree to which robustness margins are degraded by this accounting.

+Both these certification checks and our deviation analysis ultimately rest on the spectral norms of the network's weight matrices.
+We show (\cref{sec:norms}) how to compute these soundly without sacrificing scalability: we give a floating-point Gram iteration~\cite{delattre2023} procedure that we prove never under-estimates the true norm, and that runs orders of magnitude faster than the exact-arithmetic computation used by prior verified certifiers~\cite{tobler2025}.

-We also show how (\cref{sec:hybrid}), for the use case of certifying robustness for a model pre-deployment over its test set, we can significantly reduce this degradation by employing a \emph{hybrid} certification method that takes measurements from high-precision (e.g., float64) model executions.
+We also show how (\cref{sec:hybrid}), for the use case of certifying a model's robustness pre-deployment over its entire test set, we can significantly reduce this degradation by employing a \emph{hybrid} certification method that takes measurements from high-precision (e.g., float64) model executions.